eklem/geo-search-helper/README.md

 ### getCurrentPosition

-The demo has a simple setup that you can copy and edit to fit your need
+The `fromPointObj` can be your current position or something else, like one of the search results.

+#### Example

 ```javaScript
 // Position options